ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 - encode the structure of the SUT (i.e. which sub-systems are part of it and which devices are part of each sub-system);
-- support the performing of "technical actions" over the devices (like the tear-down to a "base state", the logging of the devices versions, etc.);
+- support the performing of "technical actions" over the devices (like the tear-down to a "base state", the logging of the device versions, etc.);
 - encapsulate the technical details related to the *emulated* or *production* status of the devices (permitting to abstract over that from the test